-Students MUST take the GHSGT for the first time in the spring of their eleventh grade year.
+Students must take the GHSGT for the first time in the spring of their eleventh grade year.
 Students have multiple opportunities to retake all or parts of the GHSGT before the end of the twelfth grade if they avail themselves of each opportunity.
 The summer, fall, and winter administrations are primarily for students retesting in content areas they did not successfully complete.
 Students who miss the main administration in the spring may start testing in the next administration.

-Georgia Department of Education Page 71 of 176 - August 2010 All Rights Reserved PLEASE NOTE: Students who are not classified as eleventh graders, but who meet specific criteria are eligible to take the GHSGT in their third year of enrollment.
-Such students may test for the first time only in the spring main administration.
+PLEASE NOTE: Students who are not classified as eleventh graders, but who meet specific criteria are eligible to take the GHSGT in their third year of enrollment.

 This includes students who: